nguyenloc2410/Cmos-Inverter-with-Sky130pdk/README.md

 The region between VIH and VIL is called the undefined region (sometimes also referred to as transition width, or TW).
 Steady-state signals should avoid this region if proper circuit operation is to be ensured.

-Thence inferred, VIH approximately equals to 0.75V and VIL approximately equals 0.98V
+Thence inferred, VIH approximately equals to 0.75V and VIL approximately equals 0.98V Another point of interest of the VTC is the gate or switching threshold voltage VM,which is obtained when the output of a gate is short-circuited to the input